anitoanto/stellar-thrust/README.md

 To launch the build navigate to Windows Export Folder and run StellarThrust.exe file and enjoy the Game!

-Block-chain code of this game can be found here [Blockchain-code](https://github.com/gaharavara/hello-block-cos)
+Code for integration of this game with *Contentos Blockchain* for in-game transactions can be found here **[hello-block-cos](https://github.com/gaharavara/hello-block-cos)**

 # Made with :heart: